 In other MLB news:

-— Under 1% of Major League Baseball employees tested positive for antibodies to COVID-19.
+— Under 1% of Major League Baseball employees tested positive for antibodies to COVID-19, the illness caused by the new coronavirus.
 Results were based on 5,603 completed records from employees of 26 clubs.
 The total testing positive was 0.7%.
 Samples were obtained on April 14 and 15.
 Stanford University, the University of Southern California and the Sports Medicine Research and Testing Laboratory in Salt Lake City led the study.
 Data for players was not broken out.
-The study was not representative of the overall population, given 95% of the participants were under 65 and few reported underlying medical conditions.
+The study was not representative of the overall population, given 95% of the participants were under 65 and few reported comorbidities.

 Ravens sign Fluker, who will seek to replace Yanda at guard

 OWINGS MILLS, Md.
 (AP) —The Baltimore Ravens have signed free agent guard D.J.
 Fluker, who is expected to compete for the opening on the offensive line created by the retirement of Marshal Yanda.